shopware5/devdocs/source/enterprise/user-guide/getting-started/index.md

 ![image](img/eca-quicklogin.png)

-The second side to which oyu can login is the Quick login.
-Here you can directly [Single Sign-on](https://en.wikipedia.org/wiki/Single_sign-on) to all for your available shops's backend and also come to their storefronts.
+The second login option (Log into shop) will lead to a simplified overview page allowing you to directly log into any shop you have access to.